softicar/sqml/README.md

 ### Testing

 Automated testing through the continuous integration workflow is currently not implemented.
-Thus testing must be executed manually from Eclipse on the projects `com.softicar.sqml.generator` and `com.softicar.sqml.tests`.
+Thus, testing must be executed manually from Eclipse on the projects `com.softicar.sqml.generator` and `com.softicar.sqml.tests`.

 ### Publishing